Jaga Bata : The Easy Butter Potato Recipe using Microwave

 The cherry-blossom viewing season, or the season for “Ohanami (お花見)” is just around the corner here in Japan.
 When it comes to Ohanami, many Japanese prefer various foods offered by street stalls in the festival to enjoying the scenery.

-As a matter of fact, you can enjoy many varieties of Japanese snack foods in the Ohanami festival, including the 10 foods I introduced last year.
+As a matter of fact, you can enjoy a wide variety of Japanese snack foods in the Ohanami festival, including the 10 foods I introduced last year.
 Even among those, “Jagabata (じゃがバター)” is one of my favorites.

 What is Jagabata (Jaga Bata)?

-Actually, the name of the Japanese snack food, Jagabata is composed of 2 words, “Jaga (じゃが)” and “bata (バター)”.
-The former, Jaga is an abbreviation for “Jagaimo (じゃがいも)”, which means “potato” in Japanese, while the latter, Bata stands for butter.
+Actually, the name of the Japanese snack food, Jagabata can be divided into 2 words, “Jaga (じゃが)” and “bata (バター)”.
+The former, Jaga is an abbreviation for “Jagaimo (じゃがいも)” meaning “potato” in Japanese, while the latter, Bata stands for butter.

-As you can guess from the snack name, Jaga Bata is a simple dish consisting basically of soft and flaky potatoes and butter, but many of us Japanese love the festive food that makes us feel nostalgic.
-You might wonder how Japanese make it.
-For those who are interested in how to make Jaga Bata, I actually made the hearty Japanese butter potatoes, so this time I want to share the Jaga bata recipe.
+As you can guess from the snack name, Jaga Bata is a simple dish consisting basically of cooked (baked, steamed or boiled) potatoes and butter, but many Japanese love the festival food that makes us feel nostalgic.

 The Easy Jaga Bata Recipe using Microwave Oven

-1. Remove the eyes from potatoes and wash the potatoes, but don’t remove the wetness completely
+1. Get rid of eyes from potatoes and wash the potatoes, but don’t remove the wetness completely

 2. Without peeling the skin, wrap the whole potatoes with some moisture in plastic wraps.
 Then, microwave them at 600w for about 5 minutes